 Sonoita Elgin Fire District (SEFD) Fire Chief Joseph DeWolf was placed on paid administrative leave at the October 9 Fire District Board meeting, pending an investigation of allegations of a hostile work environment within the fire department.
 On October 20, a second member of the SEFD administration, EMS Director Laura Sink, was also placed on paid administrative leave.

-Chris Johnson, Chairman of the SEFD Board. stated that “the board received a number of letters over the past several months from the community and current and former employees that led the board to appoint an investigator.”
+Chris Johnson, Chairman of the SEFD Board, stated, “The board received a number of letters over the past several months from the community and current and former employees that led the board to appoint an investigator.”
 According to Johnson, Mark Bennett, who had been employed as Operations Chief, resigned in July 2020, and that many people felt that he was forced out by the Chief.

 In early August, Chief DeWolf had been placed on medical leave at his request.
 He appointed Jon Buonaccorsi, a former captain at the station, as the acting chief at SEFD, with his salary set at $2,000 per pay period.
 At the October 9 board meeting, DeWolf was directed to have no contact with the district except for responding to the investigator and dealing with the Acting Chief.
 He was also directed not to work with Palominas or use any district vehicle.
 (The SEFD Chief also serves as Chief of the Palominas Fire Department under an intergovernmental agreement between the two Fire Districts.)